University Catalog

 MATH 0312.
 FOUNDATIONS FOR ALGEBRA.
 3 Hours.

 This course is designed for students whose placement scores or life experience indicate that they may need additional preparation in order to take a college credit-bearing mathematics course.
-This course provides foundational preparation for MATH 1302/1402 or MATH 1315.
+This course provides foundational support for MATH 1315.
 Topics include basic numeric and algebraic operations and expressions, linear equations and inequalities, polynomials, rational expressions, factoring, exponents and radicals, graphing, and quadratic equations.
-Students will use mathematical software to master targeted areas and progress through a modified self-paced environment in order to achieve college readiness.
-Immediately following the successful completion of this foundational course, students should register for a credit bearing mathematics course according to their degree plan, specifically MATH 1302, MATH 1402, or MATH 1315.
+Students will use mathematical software to master targeted areas and progress through a modified self-paced environment to achieve college readiness.
+This corequisite course requires continuous concurrent enrollment with MATH 1315.
 Credit in this course does not fulfill any degree requirements.

 MATH 1301.
 CONTEMPORARY MATHEMATICS.
 3 Hours.
 (TCCN = MATH 1332)